uowaep/CubiQuake/README.md

 - update world generator to use cluster/chunk prefabs

 ### ChangeLog
+r96
+- added ambient, static, and dynamic light
+- added a torch cubic object, using the torch model from Quake
+- T toggles a dynamic light around the client (impulse 150)
+- cvar ambientlight takes a vector ('0.2 0.2 0.6' in default.cfg)
+- [ and ] keys for cubic Y rotation are swapped in default.cfg
+- added console command "worlds" to list existing worlds
+- added console command "resetlights" for debugging (don't need it anymore, but don't need to remove it)
+- removed fog from the world.hmp map file
+- added a very basic shader to allow csqc to light/color polygons drawn with trisoup_simple
+- hacked in some animation code for the torch
+- added chunk entities that can use models/lights or any custom code
+- added cs_cubicobjects.qc for defining custom objects
+- removed some draw sorting code. wasn't helping as much as perceived ;)
+- added cluster matrix on client that is created as needed for chunks
+- moved most csqc defs to cs_cubicdefs.qc
+- moved most svqc defs to sv_cubicsdefs.qc
+- the cubic tool can now place custom entity type cubics along with normal trisoup_simple polygon cubics
+- added an arg to DrawFaceGroup() that is unnecessary.
+FIXME
+- worldsize is sent with the first set of chunk csqc/svqc entities before running InitGameVariables()
+- fixed a texture bug in wedge shape
+- now drawing engine crosshair
+- fixed a bug where chunks arriving out of order would arrive before worldsize is set on the client
+- added maxchunksloadedperframe and maxchunksghostedperframe to smooth out cluster/chunk load in/out
+- added maxlightradius setting. can be any value, but default is recommended for performance.
+(192 with default world settings)
+- added ambientlight setting using autocvar_ambientlight acting as the base light color
+- added lightupdatedelay_static settting.
+0.5s default
+- added lightupdatedelay_dynamic setting.
+0.02s default
+-  iseven settings are now automatic
+- .lightradius .lightbrightness .lightcolor for lighting
+- fixed some bugs with placing chunks and clusters
+- added centerprint warning when trying to edit while chunks are loading

 r83
 - added wedge and wedgetip shapes
 - added more angles of rotation to shapes (All angles are possible now with non-symmetrical shapes.)